rkiddy/ca_ripa_importing/README.md

 and wait... and wait... and wait.

 Additionally, the 'tinyint' flag columns are set to 0 or 1, but some are NULL.
 I am setting NULL values to 0.
 There may be much smarter things to do here, but this is what I have.
 Any suggestions in the form of pull-requests would be appreciated.

      $ pk=`echo "select (count(0)+10000) from ca_ripa;" | mysql --skip-column-names ca_ripa`
      $ echo "desc ripa;" | mysql --skip-column-names ca_ripa | \
           awk 'BEGIN{FS="\t"}{if ($2 == "tinyint") print $1}' | \
-          awk '{for (i=1;i<'$pk';i=i+10000)
+          awk '{for (i=1;i<'$pk';i=i+10000) {
-                    print "update ripa set "$0" = 0 where pk >= "i" and pk < "(i+10000)" and "$0" is NULL;"}' | \
+                    print "update ripa set "$0" = 0 where";
+                    print "pk >= "i" and pk < "(i+10000)" and "$0" is NULL;"}' | \
           mysql -vvv ca_ripa

-Well.
-This process is taking entirelty too long.
+TODO This process is taking entirelty too long.
 There will be a much smarter way to do this.
-TODO.

 # Fixes to the data.

 The county.sql file and the county.sh script will create a "summaries" table, and then they will create different summaries tables for each county for which there is data.

      $ bash county.sh | mysql -vvv ca_ripa